 Nonetheless, before we delve into the details of the potential of artificial intelligence and machine learning, let us understand how these two phenomena vary.
 Simply put, artificial intelligence is a technology that allows a system to exhibit human-like intellectual capacity.
 On the other hand, machine learning is a subset of artificial intelligence that leverages mathematical models based on data to make decisions.
-And remember, all machine learning counts as AI, but not all AI can be considered machine learning.,

 The scope, as well as the impact of AI and ML, remains a widely debated topic across the globe.
 And the progress that they have made thus far has led to fervent discussions about their impact on mankind’s future and what it really means for us.
-Among the many topics currently being debated, their impact on employment is an important talking point.

 Besides that, AI, machine learning, automation, etc. are enabling companies to turn in complicated jobs to machines.
 For example, GE makes use of algorithms for managerial tasks.

 If still, that doesn’t make the case for the impact of AI, read this: A global survey found that most organizations started deploying AI to either improve or automate disorganized or day-to-day processes.
-As a matter of fact, 66 percent of the organizations surveyed are making use of AI technologies basically for business process automation — which is considered an excellent way to get started on the path of achieving rapid improvements.

 Numerous organizations are already benefiting from the many advantages proffered by AI and ML as they become increasingly mainstream in business.
 And to ensure competitiveness as AI increases in scale and drives further change, organizations will do well to remember that transparency about such endeavors as well as their benefits can also lead to enhanced effectiveness of the technologies.
 This, in turn, will enable companies’ leaders to identify new opportunities and deal with possible risks before they transform into grave issues.